Ideal Body Weight

-The World Health Organization Recommended Healthy BMI Range 18.5 – 25 for both men and women.
+The World Health Organization recommends a Healthy BMI Range of 18.5 – 25 for both men and women.

 How to calculate ideal body weight for height and age: Ideal body weight Calculator

-The Ideal Weight and height calculator provides all the ideal body weight formulas above for the best benefit to find the correct weight for height.
+The Ideal Weight and height calculator provides all the ideal body weight formulas above for the best benefit to finding the correct weight for height.

 Hence all the ideal body weight formulas above for Ideal Body Weight Calculation are for adults, age 18 or older.